NeoPhi/amazing/README.md

 Use either left-hand rule or right-hand rule.

 Keep one hand in contact with one wall of the maze and pick the exit which follows that rule.

-### Trémaux

-A path is either unvisited, marked once, or marked twice.

-Every time a direction is chosen it is marked by drawing a line on the floor (from junction to junction).

-In the beginning a random direction is chosen (if there is more than one).

-On arriving at a junction that has not been visited before (no other marks), pick a random direction (and mark the path).

-When arriving at a marked junction and if your current path is marked only once then turn around and walk back (and mark the path a second time).

-If this is not the case, pick the direction with the fewest marks (and mark it, as always).

 ## JSON